by Texas Homesteader ~

 Whether washing dishes or cleaning surfaces, it’s a good size since it’s not overly bulky like I’ve always felt full-sized purchased dish rags were.

-And the texture of that elastic ribbing at the top really helps me to scrub countertops, the stove and the kitchen sink.
+And the added texture of that elastic ribbing at the top really helps me to scrub countertops, the stove and the kitchen sink.

 When it’s done hard duty in the kitchen and is stained beyond my comfort level, I’ll send that repurposed-sock cleaning rag to RancherMan’s shop.